luiz-linkezio/Tarefas-P1-SI-CIn-UFPE-2022.2/README(English).md

 The scoring activities for the course include the lists in this repository and a final project.
 Check the project in this other repository: https://github.com/luiz-linkezio/projeto-p1-equipe7

-In the `Listas` directory, there are several folders containing the tasks for each list.
-Each list has a specific theme, and each folder within each list contains a folder for each activity.
-These activity folders contain an `.md` file showing the question statement and a `.py` file with the solution to the problem in Python code format, which was done by me.

 The first set of activities was the Training List, followed by List 1, then List 2, and so on up to List 6.

 **Note:** There was an extra list to help improve the scores of those who didn't achieve the maximum grade in the previous lists, but I managed to get the maximum grade, so I didn't do this extra list.
 Additionally, there was a final exam list, but I didn't need to take it since I passed by average.

+## File Organization

+In the `Listas` directory, there are several folders containing the tasks for each list.
+Each list has a specific theme, and each folder within each list contains a folder for each task.
+These task folders contain an `.md` file showing the question statement and a `.py` file with the solution to the problem in Python code format, which was done by me.

 ## Course Syllabus